List of Alexandrov Ensemble soloists: Yuri Afanseyevich Lysenko

 Honored Artist of the RSFSR (1978).

 He was born in Kharkov.
-He had a unique, naturally trained voice with a beautiful timbre and boundless high notes.
+He had a self-taught voice with a distinct timbre and a wide vocal range in the higher register.

 In 1950 he entered the Moscow Music School at the P.I.
 Tchaikovsky State Conservatory in the class of Professor G.I.
 Tits.

 In 1952 he was called up to the Soviet Army.
 He served his compulsory military service in the Alexandrov Ensemble, after which he remained in the group and faithfully served the army art for more than half a century.
 For many years he was a soloist of the famous octet of the ensemble, led the first tenor part of the choir and performed the so-called backing vocals, which are the most difficult in terms of tessitura.

-For many years of fruitful creative work, he was awarded the medals "For Military Valor", "For Labor Valor", "Veteran of the Armed Forces", "In Memory of the 850th Anniversary of Moscow", as well as medals of the German Democratic Republic, the Socialist Republic of Vietnam, the Mongolian People's Republic and Czechoslovakia.
-In 2003, he was awarded the Order of Honor.
+For his years of work, he was awarded the medals "For Military Valor", "For Labor Valor", "Veteran of the Armed Forces", Medal "In Commemoration of the 850th Anniversary of Moscow", as well as medals of the German Democratic Republic, the Socialist Republic of Vietnam, the Mongolian People's Republic and Czechoslovakia.
+In 2003, he was awarded the Order of Honour.

 Participant of numerous tours of the ensemble in 40 countries around the world.

 In 2006 he finished working in the team.
 The name of Yu.A.
 Lysenko was included in the encyclopedia “The Best People of Russia (2006)”.